aryadytm/Foco/README.md

 # Foco

-Focus timer app to minimize productivity.
+Focus timer app to maximize productivity.
 By Team 16.